kcsankalpa/moody/README.md

-Moody is an FastAPI service that is used to ingest Nepali song lyrics and fetch them using an embedding model <br/> <link rel="https://huggingface.co/sankalpakc/NepaliKD-MiniLM-L12-v2-onnx"><strong>Link to huggingface</strong></link>
+Moody is an FastAPI service that is used to ingest Nepali song lyrics and fetch them using an embedding model <br/> <a href="https://huggingface.co/sankalpakc/NepaliKD-MiniLM-L12-v2-onnx"><strong>Link to huggingface</strong></link>